 Has responsibility for all departmental supplies.

-Submits new courses, major revisions of existing courses, and deletion of courses proposed by the department for action by the divisional executive committee and by the dean.
+Submits new courses, major revisions of existing courses, and deletion of courses proposed by the department for action by the school/college and the University Curriculum Committee.

 Takes action in case of emergency pending a meeting of the department or its executive committee.